Are you doing your share in this glorious work of Tikun Olam or are you one who prefer to exclude and throw stones? The choice is yours.

 Ohr HaChayim explains that G‑d informed Noah that "the end for all life is approaching" (6:13).
 According to the Zohar this verse teaches that because of the destructive forces caused by humanity's sins and negativity, Divine Justice demanded these negative forces be eliminated, lest the very foundations of the earth be spoiled.
 Isaiah 66:1 says that the Earth is G-d's Footstool.
-It would not do for the metaphorical Footstool of the Holy One to be polluted and destroyed.
+It would not do for the metaphorical Footstool of the Holy One to be polluted and corrupt..

-The only way to eliminate these negative forces was to destroy those perpetrating the evils, human kind.
+At the time of Noah, the only way to eliminate these negative forces was to destroy those perpetrating the evils, human kind.
 Due to human perversions all terrestrial life had become contaminated.
 Hence the Holy One declared He would wash away all life from the earth.
 Similar cleansings had happened before.

 Our sages say that six laws had been revealed to humanity at this point, before the global flood.
 The Babylonian Talmud lists these first six commandments, beginning at Genesis 2:16, as prohibitions against idolatry, blasphemy, murder, adultery, and robbery.
 The sixth was the positive command to establish courts of justice to oversee the application and enforcement of these laws.